falades/qwen3-pytorch/README.md

 python run.py --prompt "Give me a short introduction to large language models."
 ```

 The default model is Qwen3-0.6B-Base.
-To pass other qwen3 based models just pass the huggingface repo id as a flag
+To pass other qwen3 based models just pass the huggingface repo id as a flag.
+It will download the model automatically from huggingface if it does not exist.

 ```bash
 python run.py --prompt "Give me a short introduction to large language models." --repo_id "Qwen/Qwen3-1.7B-Base"